Solar Energy in the Mojave

 “Finding ways to provide for both wildlife and energy needs is key.
 The stakes are high, and we have to get things right from the start,” says John Zablocki, the Conservancy’s Mojave Desert program director.
 “We're trying to help strike that balance by working with land managers to make science-based decisions about the best places to locate solar energy developments on the millions of acres of public land in the Mojave.”

 Put simply, we want the development to go in areas that are already degraded where it will have minimal environmental impact, and not in the middle of intact desert habitat.
+Learn more about our Mining the Sun initiative that's working to do just that.

 Development by Design